benton/cloud_cost_tracker/README.md

 ----------------
 Install the Cloud Cost Tracker gem, and and your database adaptor of choice.

-    gem install cloud_cost_tracker mysql2
+    gem install cloud_cost_tracker [mysql2]

 ----------------
 Usage [from within Ruby]
 ----------------
 1) Add the BillingRecords table into your database.
-  Just put `require 'cloud_cost_tracker/tasks'` in your Rakefile, then run
+   Just put `require 'cloud_cost_tracker/tasks'` in your Rakefile, then run:

     rake db:migrate:tracker

 2) In your Ruby app, `require` the gem, and set up an ActiveRecord connection.
    In Rails, the connection is set up for you automatically on startup, but here's an example for a non-Rails app:

     require 'cloud_cost_tracker'
     ActiveRecord::Base.establish_connection({